 LES of flow around and through wind parks provides insight into the dynamics that govern the park's power production, and can be used to investigate different types (internal, external) of wake losses.
 For this purpose, the current state of the art is to simulate one year, which comprises 365 consecutive days (e.g. the year of 2023), in order to provide an overlap with observation data, which are often only available during roughly one year.
 The simulation then includes the most important effects of weather conditions on wind park power production; on the turbulent, to the synoptic, to the seasonal timescale.
 This approach, however, means that any inter-annual variability is not taken into account.
 This is a major shortcoming, because the multi-year (O(10 y)) projected power production is of high interest to many parties involved in wind energy development, and interannual variability is significant (about 4 % of the long-term mean (Pryor et al., 2018)).
-One solution to this is to run computationally less expensive wake models (Göçmen et al., 2016) for a large range of flow cases, and then to integrate the power productions weighted by each flow case's occurrence frequency (Laan et al., 2022; Locascio et al., 2022, their eqn.
+One solution to this is to run computationally less expensive wake models (Göcmen et al., 2016) for a large range of flow cases, and then to integrate the power productions weighted by each flow case's occurrence frequency (Laan et al., 2022; Locascio et al., 2022, their eqn.
 1), requiring probability distributions of wind speed and -direction (a wind rose).
 Alternatively, for instance if there are no observation data, one could apply a method of selecting simulation days that together are representative of the long-term climate (Rife et al., 2013), and then run these with a high-fidelity model.
 Both these approaches have their merits, but forego either the benefit of the detailed physics in real-weather LES for WRA, or its possibility to compare the model output to observations.
 Methods to accurately estimate long-term average power production without resorting to either a computationally cheaper model of lower physical fidelity, or a longer but too expensive LES run, would therefore be very useful in the WRA field.
 To address this need, this work presents several methods to correct the power production and other (meteorological) variables as estimated by a short < 1 y) LES run of a large offshore wind farm for interannual variability and/or bias with respect to observations, thus giving an estimate of the long-term (climatological) value of those variables.
-These hereby called 'longas estimated by a short $\leq 1$ y) LES run of a large offshore wind farm for interannual variability and/or bias with respect to observations, thus giving an estimate of the long-term (climatological) value of those variables.
-These hereby called 'long-term correction' estimate the long-term probability density of an LES variable, given i) the short-term joint probability density between the said LES variable and a reference variable in the reanalysis data, and ii) the long-term probability density of the reference variable in the reanalysis data.
+These hereby called 'long-term correction' methods are based on the fundamental statistical theorem of Bayes, and estimate the long-term probability density of an LES variable, given i) the short-term joint probability density between the said LES variable and a reference variable in the reanalysis data, and ii) the long-term probability density of the reference variable in the reanalysis data.
 The presence or absence of observation data suggest the following three scenarios in which long-term correction can typically be applied: